piclas-framework/piclas/docs/documentation/userguide/meshing.md

 ### Mesh generation with Gmsh

 [Gmsh](https://gmsh.info/) is an open-source mesh generator with a built-in CAD engine.
 As of Gmsh 4.11.0 (October 2022), meshes can be exported in the `.msh` format.
-For the mesh conversion with HOPR, it is required to enable the option `save all elements` and chose the ASCII code for the file export.
+For the mesh conversion with HOPR, it is required to enable the option `Save all elements` and chose the ASCII code for the file export.
 The mesh file can be converted with HOPR, using the corresponding mode:

     Mode = 5

-Tetrahedral meshes are created by default.
+Tetrahedral or mixed meshes are created by default.
 Hexahedral meshes can be generated directly in gmsh by using the subdivision algorithm or by using the following option in HOPR for a tetrahedral mesh:

     SplitToHex = TRUE